The Founding and Future of SCAIHS

 Homeschoolers do not presently face the threats confronted when SCAIHS began.
 But we still have enemies and detractors in spite of the well documented positive outcome of homeschooling.
 “Normalization” means making home schools as prevalent as private schools.
 The next great battle for home schooling will occur in the field of public opinion not political action.

-Still, this is not something we can accomplish alone.
-With such lofty goals for the future it is imperative that we take to heart the advice given by Mike Farris of HSLDA over 20 years ago, “Homeschoolers in South Carolina need to be banded together for future action on all fronts.”
+It is imperative that we take to heart the advice given by Mike Farris of HSLDA over 20 years ago, “Homeschoolers in South Carolina need to be banded together for future action on all fronts.”
 So we support all home school options in SC.